 A dog that really likes to chew should not be left unsupervised with this toy.
 PVC pipe is not good for digestive systems.
 If using this with a stronger dog, you should screw it onto a larger piece of plywood or some wood blocks to add weight and stability to it.
 For smaller dogs we found that adjusting the bar height to 7 inches from the bottom and using a water bottle worked well.
 I also discovered that my cat can use the treat dispenser with 2 liter bottles!

-In addition to having tractor supplies, Tractor Supply Company has a large assortment of pet products: premium brand food, toys, collars, tick and flea preventative, crates, beds, collars, leashes, etc. The employees are friendly and seemed to care about animals and their community.
+In addition to having tractor supplies, Tractor Supply Company has a large assortment of pet products: premium brand food, toys, collars, tick and flea preventative, crates, beds, collars, leashes, etc. The employees are friendly and care about animals and their community.
 If you don’t live near a Tractor Supply Company, you can also order from them online.
 Check out Tractor Supply Co. on Pinterest for all kinds of inspiration!